pinoen/pinoen/README.md

 together.
 I consider myself a long-term student, patient, goal- oriented, determined, responsible, and friendly.</p>

-- 🔭 &nbsp; I’m currently completing a full stack program by the University of Helsinky and a front-end certification by Meta.

 <h3>🛠 Tech Stack</h3>

 - 💻 &nbsp; NODEJS | Java